akseyh/crypto-app/README.md

 ## How to Run

+### Docker

+This application can also be run using Docker.
+Here are the steps to build and run the application using Docker:

+#### Prerequisites

+- Docker installed on your machine.
+You can download it from [docker.com](https://www.docker.com/get-started).

+#### Running the Docker Container

+1. Run the Docker container:
+    ```bash
+    docker compose up -d
+    ```
+    This will start both the frontend and backend applications inside the Docker container.
+The frontend will be accessible at `http://localhost:3000` and the backend at `http://localhost:8000` by default.

 ### Backend Application

 1.  **Install Node.js:** Make sure you have Node.js installed on your computer.
 You can download it from [nodejs.org](https://nodejs.org).